Arthroscopic Surgery for Femoral-Acetabular Impingement (FAI)

 Results of Arthroscopic Surgery for Femoroacetabular Impingement

 Arthroscopic surgery can significantly reduce symptoms of impingement, and the procedure may help prevent future damage to the hip joint.
 It is a successful technique for improving the function of the joint and promoting a fuller range of movement.
-However, the surgery may not be able to completely resolve all of the FAI-related problems, especially if the damage to the hip was extensive.
+However, the surgery may not be able to completely resolve all the FAI-related problems, especially if the damage to the hip was extensive.
 Even after undergoing surgery, some patients may need additional treatment in the future.